MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/enterprise-scale-landing-zone.md

 ### SAP landscape architecture example with three SAP products

 The following reference architecture is an extension of the high-level architecture that appears earlier in this article.
 The diagram describes an example use case with three SAP products.
-It shows just one of the options you can use to deploy SAP systems to Azure by using availability sets.
+It shows just one of the options you can use to deploy SAP systems to Azure by using virtual machine scale sets.

 Use this architecture as a starting point.
 Download the [Visio file](https://raw.githubusercontent.com/microsoft/CloudAdoptionFramework/master/ready/sap-landscape-multiple-systems-ref-architecture.vsdx) and modify it to fit your specific business and technical requirements when you plan your landing zone implementation.